guojunq/glsgan/README.md

-# glsgan
+## GLSGAN
 Generalized Loss-Sensitive Generative Adversarial Networks (GLS-GAN)

 File: glsgan.lua

-Author: Guo-Jun Qi, guojunq@gmail.com
+Author: Guo-Jun Qi,

+guojunq@gmail.com

 Date: 3/6/2017

 This implements a Generalized LS-GAN (GLS-GAN).
-Please refer to Appendix D in
+For details, please refer to Appendix D in

 **Guo-Jn Qi.
 Loss-Sensitive Generative Adversarial Networks on Lipschitz Densities. arXiv:1701.06264 [[pdf](https://arxiv.org/abs/1701.06264)]**

-The cost function used in the cost is a leaky rectified linear unit with a slope set in input opt.
+The cost function used in this GLS-GAN implementation is a leaky rectified linear unit with a slope set in input opt.
 By default it is 0.2.

-If you set slope to 0, you shall get LS-GAN;
+- If you set slope to 0, you shall get LS-GAN;
-If you set slope to 1.0, you shall get WGAN.
+- If you set slope to 1.0, you shall get WGAN.

-Please note that the GLS-GAN is proposed as our future work in the above preprint paper, but it is NOT tested yet.
+Please note that the GLS-GAN is proposed as our future work in the above preprint paper, but it has NOT been carefully tested yet.
 So please use it **at your own discretion**.

 ### For celebA dataset
 1. Setup and download dataset